 Goals and objectives

-With the Emergency Response Management training program the participants will develop and deepen their knowledge within navigation and marine engineering at management level.
+With the Emergency Response Management training program, the participants will develop and deepen their knowledge within navigation and marine engineering at management level.
 The course will, in particular, focus on how to manoeuvre and handle a ship in all conditions.
-Moreover, the course will ensure the right establishment of watch keeping arrangements and procedures.
-Lastly, the participants will be trained in detecting and identifying the cause of machinery malfunctions and in correcting faults.
+Moreover, the course will ensure the right establishment of watch-keeping arrangements and procedures.
+Lastly, the participants will be trained in detecting and identifying the causes of machinery malfunctions and in correcting faults.
 The training program is suitable for full bridge crews or for senior officers on their own.